• CONTACT US |

 The Native Americans who lived here at the time the Spanish found them called Catalina Island “Pemú’nga” (most current spelling based on linguistic research of scholars; there are no fluent speakers of the Gabrielino language).
 We’re not sure when the last native Gabrielino went to the missions, but the missions’ baptismal records show Islander baptisms until the 1820s.
 Today one mainland group of Gabrielino ancestry, located in the San Gabriel area, calls themselves “Gabrielino/Tongva.”
 The United States government has not yet formally recognized any of the Gabrielino groups.

-Learn more about the Indians
+Learn more about the Gabrielino/Tongva Indian Tribe.

 7. What are some statistics for Catalina Island?